jonderwaater/smoothify/README.md

 Retrieves data from the latest Strava activity and writes it to a gpx file.
 As far as I know there is no other available method  to obtain a gpx file from the command line.

 -- smoothen.py
 Smoothens the data in the gpx file.
-Currently it uses a simple algorithm written by myself that interpolates between sets of 9 points.
+Currently it uses a simple algorithm that takes running average of 9 points, in steps of 1 point.
 More advanced algorithms may be implemented in the future, but it's already a significant improvement over untreated data.

 -- stravaup.py
 Uploads the the activity.